deotio/maildummy/README.md

 - **S3 Storage**: Minimal cost (emails are small and deleted after retention period)
 - **SES**: No cost for receiving emails (only sending costs)
 - **SNS**: Minimal cost for notifications
+- **DNS**:
-- **DNS**: No additional cost for Cloudflare DNS records
+  - Cloudflare: No additional cost for DNS records
+  - Route53: Standard Route53 hosted zone and record pricing applies

 ## Requirements

 - Terraform >= 1.0
 - AWS Provider >= 5.0
-- Cloudflare Provider = 5.12.0
+- Cloudflare Provider = 5.12.0 (only required when using Cloudflare DNS)
 - AWS account with SES access
+- DNS provider account:
-- Cloudflare account with DNS zone management
+  - Cloudflare account with DNS zone management (when using Cloudflare)
+  - AWS account with Route53 hosted zone (when using Route53)

 ## License

 This module is provided as-is for use in your projects.